- Employment Law Guide

 Employees may take FMLA leave intermittently or on a reduced leave schedule (that is, in blocks of time less than the full amount of the entitlement) when medically necessary or when the leave is due to a qualifying exigency.
 Taking intermittent leave for the placement for adoption or foster care of a child is subject to the employer's approval.
 Intermittent leave taken for the birth of a child is also subject to the employer's approval.
 However, employer approval is not required for intermittent or reduced schedule leave that is medically necessary due to pregnancy, a serious health condition, or the serious illness or injury of a covered servicemember.
 Employer approval also is not required when intermittent or reduced schedule leave is necessary due to a qualifying exigency.

 When the need for leave is foreseeable, an employee must give the employer at least 30 days notice, or as much notice as is practicable.
 When the leave is not foreseeable, the employee must provide notice as soon as practicable in the particular circumstances.
 An employee must comply with the employer’s usual and customary notice and procedural requirements for requesting leave, absent unusual circumstances.
-In requesting leave an employee must provide sufficient information for the employer to reasonably determine whether the FMLA may apply to the leave request.
-When the employee seeks leave for a qualifying reason for which the employer has previously provided the employee FMLA-protected leave, the employee must specifically reference the qualifying reason for the leave or the need for FMLA leave.
+In requesting leave an employee need not specifically reference the FMLA but must provide sufficient information for the employer to reasonably determine whether the FMLA may apply to the leave request.
+By contrast, when the employee seeks leave for a qualifying reason for which the employer has previously provided the employee FMLA-protected leave, the employee must specifically reference the qualifying reason for the leave or the need for FMLA leave.

 An employer may require that a serious health condition, or a serious illness or injury of a covered servicemember, be supported by a certification from the employee's health care provider, the employee’s family member’s health care provider, or an authorized health care provider of the covered servicemember.
 An employer may also require periodic reports of the employee's status and intent to return to work during the leave.
-Additionally, under certain conditions, an employer may require that an employee who takes FMLA leave for his or her own serious health condition submit a certification from the employee’s health care provider that the employee is able to return to work, a "fitness‑for‑duty" certification.
+Additionally, under certain conditions, an employer may require that an employee who takes FMLA leave for his or her own serious health condition submit a "fitness for duty" certification from the employee’s health care provider that the employee is able to return to work.

 An employee who returns from FMLA leave is entitled to be restored to the same or an equivalent job with equivalent pay, benefits, and other terms and conditions of employment.
 The employee may, but is not entitled to, accrue additional benefits during periods of unpaid FMLA leave.
 However, the employer must return him or her to employment with the same benefits at the same levels as existed when leave began.

-The FMLA provides that eligible employees of covered employers have a right to take job-protected leave for qualifying events without interference or restraint from their employers.
+The FMLA provides that eligible employees of covered employers have a right to take job-protected leave for qualifying events without interference or restraint from their employers and without being retaliated against for exercising or attempting to exercise their FMLA rights.
 An eligible employee has the right to have group health insurance maintained during a period of FMLA leave under the same terms and conditions as if the employee had not taken leave and has the right to be restored to the same or an equivalent position at the end of the FMLA leave.

 The FMLA also gives employees the right to file a complaint with the Wage and Hour Division, file a private lawsuit under the Act (or cause a complaint or lawsuit to be filed), and testify or cooperate in other ways with an investigation or lawsuit without being fired or discriminated against in any other manner.